Top productivity software for Remote Teams in 2024: An In-Depth Review

 - Power-Ups: Trello’s Power-Ups are integrations with other tools and services that extend its functionality.
 Power-Ups can add features like calendar views, Gantt charts, time tracking, and integrations with popular applications like Slack, Google Drive, and Jira.

 - Automation (Butler): Trello’s Butler automation feature allows you to automate repetitive tasks, such as moving cards based on specific triggers, creating recurring tasks, and sending notifications.
-This helps streamline workflows and free up team members to focus on more important tasks.
+This helps workflows and free up team members to focus on more important tasks.

 - Collaboration: Trello facilitates collaboration through commenting, mentioning team members, and assigning tasks.
 Team members can easily communicate on cards, share updates, and receive notifications about project changes.